- Joined

 Depending on the system type, use the ACPI renames in your config.plist.

-STEP 4: Add Missing Controller
+STEP 4: Add Required Kext

 2. Mount your ESP.